fionnbharra/labels-to-placeholders/README.markdown

 # Placeholder Labels

-This small Javascript method turns labels with a specified class into placeholder attributes for their related input with Javascript fallback for browsers that do not support HTML5 recommended attributes with no dependencies.
+This small Javascript method turns labels with a specified class into placeholder attributes for their related input with Javascript fallback for browsers that do not support HTML5 recommended attributes.
+Two versions are included:- A plain Javascript version with no dependencies and a jQuery plug-in.

-Tested in the following browsers:

-* Firefox 3.6 and 4\*
-* Safari 5\*
-* Chrome 8\* and 9 \*
-* Internet Explorer 7, 8 and 9\*

-\* placeholder attribute supported

 ## How does it work